MANDRW/ProjektAlgorytmy_3/README.md

-# ProjektAlgorytmy_3 Tic Tac toe with minmax algorithm
+# ProjektAlgorytmy_3
+Tic-tac-toe game with minmax with alpha-beta prucing with simple ui in terminal.